Skip to main content

 Causes and mechanisms

-Huntington's disease is a hereditary genetic disorder caused by an expansion of a CAG motif in the gene coding for the huntingtin protein.
-It is transmitted in an autosomal dominant fashion: one heterozygous copy of the expansion is sufficient to develop the disease later in life.
-Descendants of people with this disease have a 50% risk of inheriting the expansion.
+Huntington’s disease is a genetic and hereditary condition caused by CAG repeat expansion in the gene coding for the huntingtin protein.
+It is transmitted in an autosomal dominant pattern: one heterozygous copy of the expansion is enough to develop the disease later in life.
+Descendants of people with this disease have a 50% risk of inheriting this expansion.

 Symptoms and diagnosis

-Symptoms of Huntington's disease often appear between the ages of 30 and 50, with the onset of motor disorders, including chorea, and anxiety and depressive disorders, which are mainly noticed by family and friends and can be treated with effective symptomatic therapy once the symptoms have set in.
+Symptoms of Huntington’s disease often emerge between the ages of 30 and 50, with motor problems, including chorea, and anxiety and depression.
+These symptoms are mainly noticed by close family and friends, and can be treated with effective symptomatic therapy once symptoms have become established.

-Motor symptoms generally include abnormal, abrupt, jerky, involuntary movements of all 4 limbs, impaired balance and dysarthria.
-From a cognitive point of view, patients experience a slowdown in information processing, difficulty in planning actions and, over time, memory and concentration problems.
+Motor symptoms generally include abnormal, abrupt, jerky and involuntary movements of all four limbs, impaired balance and dysarthria.
+Cognitively, patients often tend to experience a slowing down in their information processing, have planning deficits and, over time, memory and concentration problems.

-These problems are rapidly associated with behavioural disorders such as irritability, anxiety and apathy, leading to a subcortico-frontal syndrome.
+These disorders are very quickly accompanied by behavioural disorders such as irritability, anxiety and apathy, leading to frontal-subcortical syndrome.

-The initial diagnosis is based on the signs presented by the patients and can be confirmed by genetic analysis, of which the family must be informed beforehand.
-Once the expansion has been identified, the families concerned can seek genetic counselling to find out whether or not they are carriers of the mutation, and can consequently undergo prenatal or pre-implantation diagnosis in the event of a parental project.
+The initial diagnosis is based on the signs exhibited by patients and can be confirmed through genetic analysis, for which the family must be informed in advance.
+Once the expansion has been identified, affected families can seek genetic counselling to find out whether they are carriers of the mutation, and consequently can undergo prenatal or pre-implantation diagnostics if they are planning a family.

 Treatments